Skip to main content

 “Fifty-seven percent of the fibromyalgia patients exhibited slow heart rate response to exercise, but none of the healthy controls,” says Gualano.
 “The reduction in heart rate was also slower in the fibromyalgia group during the two minutes post-exercise.”

 Why was the heart rate so low in people with fibromyalgia?
 Gualano says, “The autonomic nervous system is not as flexible as it should be.”
-Exercise ought to prompt the sympathetic system to get the heart pumping while forcing the calming parasympathetic branch to withdraw control.
-The reverse should occur during rest, yet an imbalance called dysautonomia exists.
+Activity ought to prompt the sympathetic system to get the heart pumping while forcing the calming parasympathetic branch to withdraw control.
+The reverse should occur during rest, yet an imbalance called dysautonomia exists, causing exercise difficulties in fibromyalgia.

 The cause of dysautonomia remains unclear.
 Gualano emphasizes the sympathetic system is super-charged at rest and unresponsive when challenged.
 A hyperactive sympathetic system leads to a chronic pounding on the receptors in the heart that help regulate how fast it beats.
 After a while, these receptors become indifferent to the sympathetic system’s demands, which makes the heart less responsive to activity challenges.